 Some of these room-only discounts can be converted to a package, which we do not recommend.
 The only difference with booking a package is that you’re locking yourself into paying more for park tickets and other vacation components, meaning you can’t use our Money-Saving Tips for Buying Walt Disney World Tickets or other strategies for saving.

 In addition to the aforementioned general public discounts, one popular under-the-radar discount among Walt Disney World fans is the PIN or Unique Offer Code targeted deal.
 If you’re wonderingwhat a PIN code is and how to get one, read this.
-Currently, the best available PIN code offer is the same as the summer AP discount, and runs through July 7, 2022.
+Currently, the best available PIN code offer is the same as the summer and early fall AP discount.

 Another way to score deep discounts on accommodations is via Hotwire & Priceline Express Deals for Walt Disney World.
 These are opaque deals, meaning you can’t see the name of the hotel prior to booking, but it’s very easy to “reverse engineer” the hotel with clues provided in the listing plus good ole fashioned internet sleuthing.
 Unfortunately, we haven’t see any WDW hotels added to either service in months.